What is the real cost of traveling Europe?

 There are a few things I don’t budget for monthly (or include in my monthly budget posts) because they are yearly or quarterly expenses and may vary greatly from month to month.
 One of these things is plane tickets.

-I’m not a traveler that flies a lot, preferring to explore one continent thoroughly at a time and take trains where possible both because it’s simply a more pleasant way to travel and because the older I get the worse my motion-sickness gets, so flying has stopped being even a little bit fun.
+I’m not a traveler that flies a lot, preferring to explore one continent thoroughly at a time and take trains where possible both because it’s simply a more pleasant way to travel, because it’s more environmentally responsible, and because the older I get the worse my motion-sickness gets, so flying has stopped being even a little bit fun.

 So, since I’m not buying them monthly or even bi-monthly, I usually don’t track plane ticket costs monthly and instead factor them into my budget on a quarterly or yearly basis.

 In 2018, I took five flights (one-way Colorado to NYC, one-way NYC to France, return NYC to Minneapolis for a conference, and one-way Romania to Croatia).
-This is actually more than average for me, as usually I can get away with one to two flights per year.
+In 2019, the number will be two (one-way Switzerland to Estonia, one-way Lithuania to Italy).

 Replacing technology (my laptop or tablet), big one-time medical expenses, and other large one-time purchases (like my folding bike) are also something I look at quarterly or annually rather than monthly.